infomofo/chrome-angular-template/README.md

 To run the android on an emulator or connected device

 1. Attach an android device in debug mode, or run the android avd emulator.
+2. if you are running on a connected device you can verify first with ``adb devices``
 2. run ``cca run android``

 ### Debugging the android app